-Over the years we have built excellent relationships with Monmouthshire County Council (very supportive) + agencies that include Natural Resources Wales, Wye Valley AONB, Gwent Wildlife Trust + others.
-This is exemplified by RECS (our flood prevention by natural flood management) project covering the northeast area of the county; it’s technical, but also very practical at a community level – we have over 1000 trees planted by schools + community groups, + there is now a general ethos of ‘yes, we too can plant trees + grow food + develop wildflower areas’.
+Over the years we built excellent relationships with Monmouthshire County Council (very supportive) and agencies that include Natural Resources Wales, Wye Valley AONB, Gwent Wildlife Trust and others.
+This is exemplified by RECS (our natural flood management) project covering the northeast area of the county; it is technical, but also very practical at a community level – we have over 1000 trees planted by schools and community groups, two more orchards and several wildflower meadows.

-We meet monthly + also have regular discussion evenings (with no business).
-Have a look at our Facebook pages – Transition Monmouth, Transition Monmouth Chat, Plastic Free Monmouth, Wyesham Community Woodland Project – for the up to date stuff that’s happening in Monmouth – and around the world.
+We meet monthly and also have discussion evenings (with no business).
+Have a look at our Facebook pages – Transition Monmouth, Transition Monmouth Chat, Plastic Free Monmouth, Wyesham Community Woodland Project, and also ACE Monmouth, Repair Café Monmouth, Green Spaces Monmouth – for the up to date stuff that’s happening here – and around the world.